More Than 100 Opposition Supporters Held In Belarus As Crackdown Widens

 Babaryka's election campaign staff said lawyers for the two men were not allowed to be present during the questioning, and that Babaryka's home in Minsk was searched by law enforcement officers.

-In recent weeks, opposition rallies and gatherings in support of potential candidates have attracted thousands of people across Belarus.
+In recent weeks, opposition rallies and gatherings in support of would-be candidates have attracted thousands of people across Belarus.

 Several opposition activists, politicians, and bloggers were sentenced to up to 15 days in jail this week for taking part in what authorities called "unsanctioned rallies."